Search

 Are you wondering about the legal requirements for transporting wheelchairs?
 Wheelchairs are important tools for many people with disabilities who need help to get around.
 But moving wheelchairs can be tricky and risky, especially when you’re traveling in a car, bus, train, ferry, or plane.
 Knowing the rules for transporting wheelchairs is important because it helps keep everyone safe and comfortable.
 It also prevents any legal problems or fines that could happen if you don’t follow the rules without meaning to.

 At MoveMobility, we care about knowing the laws and rules for moving wheelchairs safely and effectively.
 Our goal is to make vehicles that make it easier for people to have access to healthcare and transportation.
-We always try to be honest and include everyone, and we develop solutions that fit your needs.
+We always try to be honest and include everyone and develop solutions that fit your needs.
 All our modified vehicles are approved by Transport Canada.

 In this blog post, we’ll take a look at some of the rules for transporting wheelchairs in Canada.
 We always recommend double-checking with your local authorities and service providers if you’re not sure about any rules.